ably-labs/models/README.md

 * An Ably API key.
 You can create API keys in an app within your [Ably account](https://ably.com/dashboard).
   * The API key needs `subscribe` [capabilities](https://ably.com/docs/auth/capabilities).

-You can use [basic authentication](https://ably.com/docs/auth/basic) for testing purposes, however it is strongly recommended that you use [token authentication](https://ably.com/docs/auth/token) in production environments.

 ### Installation and authentication

 #### Option 1: Using NPM (NOT YET SUPPORTED)

-Install the Ably JavaScript SDK and the Models SDK:
+Install the Ably JavaScript SDK and the Realtime Data Models SDK:

 ```sh
 npm install ably @ably-labs/models
 ```

-You can use [basic authentication](https://ably.com/docs/auth/basic) i.e. the API Key directly for testing purposes, however it is strongly recommended that you use [token authentication](https://ably.com/docs/auth/token) in production environments.
+Though you can test your installation and authentication with [basic authentication](https://ably.com/docs/auth/basic), we strongly recommend [token authentication](https://ably.com/docs/auth/token) for in production environments.

 #### Option 2: Using a CDN (NOT YET SUPPORTED)

-You can also use Models with a CDN, such as [unpkg](https://www.unpkg.com/):
+You can use Realtime Models SDK with a CDN, such as [unpkg](https://www.unpkg.com/):

 ```html
 <script src="https://cdn.ably.com/lib/ably.min-1.js"></script>
 <script src="https://cdn.ably.com/spaces/0.0.13/iife/index.bundle.js"></script>
 ```
-After this, instantiate the SDK in the same way as in the NPM option above.
+Instantiate the SDK as you would with the npm option.

 #### Option 3: Use `npm link`